Proton Therapy in Thailand Your guide to cost, top specialists & hospitals

 Thailand vs International Price Comparison

-Proton therapy in Thailand costs 50 to 70 percent less than equivalent treatment in the US ($45,000–$90,000), Australia (A$37,500–A$75,000), and UK (£33,000–£67,500).
+Proton therapy in Thailand costs roughly 40 to 83 percent less than equivalent treatment in the US ($45,000–$90,000), Australia (A$37,500–A$75,000), and UK (£33,000–£67,500).
+The saving is narrowest comparing a complex Thai course against the lowest Western quotes and widest comparing a short Thai course against the highest.
 For a treatment that can cost over $100,000 privately in some countries, the difference is transformative.

-Types of Proton Therapy in Thailand
+Types of Proton Therapy

 The treatment intent and clinical indication determine the approach.
 Proton therapy's advantages are most pronounced where conventional radiation would expose healthy tissue to unacceptable dose.